 When a proposed change in a research study is not minor (e.g., procedures involving increased risk or discomfort are to be added), then the IRB must review and approve the proposed change at a convened meeting before the change can be implemented.
 The only exception is a change necessary to eliminate apparent immediate hazards to the research subjects.
-In such a case, the IRB should be promptly informed of the change following its implementation and should review the change to determine that it is consistent with ensuring the subjects' continued welfare.
+In such a case, the IRB should be promptly (no longer than within 30 days) informed of the change following its implementation and should review the change to determine that it is consistent with ensuring the subjects' continued welfare.